David Bellamy

-David James Bellamy (18 January 1933 – 11 December 2019) was an English academic, botanist, television presenter, author and prominent environmental campaigner in the UK and globally.
+David James Bellamy (18 January 1933 – 11 December 2019) was an English academic, botanist, television presenter, author, and prominent environmental campaigner in the UK and globally.
 His distinctive, energetic style of presenting became well known to UK television audiences in the 1970s and 1980s.
-Later in life, he made some sceptical statements about climate science.
+Later in life, he made sceptical statements about climate science.

 Early and personal life

 Bellamy was born at Queen Charlotte's and Chelsea Hospital in London to parents Winifred May (née Green) and Thomas Bellamy on 18 January 1933.
 He was raised in a Baptist family and retained a strong Christian faith throughout his life.
 As a child, he had hoped to be a ballet dancer, but he concluded that his physique precluded him from pursuing the training.

 Bellamy went to school in south London, attending Chatsworth Road Primary School in Cheam, Cheam Road Junior School, and Sutton County Grammar School.
 He said that he "was never a model pupil".
 He gained an honours degree in botany at Chelsea College of Science and Technology (now part of King's College London) in 1957 and a doctor of philosophy at Bedford College in 1960.

 Bellamy was influenced by Gene Stratton-Porter's 1909 novel A Girl of the Limberlost and Disney's 1940 film Fantasia.

 Bellamy married Rosemary Froy in 1959, and the couple remained together until her death in 2018.
 They had five children: Henrietta (died 2017), Eoghain, Brighid, Rufus, and Hannah.
 A resident of the Pennines in County Durham, Bellamy died from vascular dementia at a care home in Barnard Castle on 11 December 2019, at the age of 86.